alsmk/SAA_notes/Route53.md

 - Route53(must be in same hosted zone)

 # Route53 routing policies
-- simple
+- simple :
    route traffic to a single resource ,can specify multiple values in a single record, when alias enabled we can specify only one AWS resource and can't be associated with health checks
-- weighted
+- weighted:
   the more the weight is the more the traffic will send , can be associated with health checks
 - failover
-- latency based
+- latency based:
   Redirect to the resource that has the least latency close to us, can be combined with health checks
-- geolocation
+- geolocation:
   based on users location
-- Multi valued answer
+- Multi valued answer:
   Use when routing traffic to multiple resources
-- Geoproximity
+- Geoproximity:
   Route traffic to your resources based on the geographic location of users and resources the more the bias value the more the traffic will shifted , multi value is not a substitute for having a ELB , up to 8 healthy records are returned for each multi - value query